Sterling drops as EU's Barnier says just hours left for Brexit deal | Business

 Sterling drops as EU's Barnier says just hours left for Brexit deal

-The British pound fell on Friday, reversing some of its recent gains, as EU chief negotiator Michel Barnier warned that there were just hours left to reach a Brexit trade deal with London.
-Market confidence has risen sharply this week that the two sides will clinch a deal, which would ensure that the goods trade which makes up half of annual EU-UK trade would remain free of tariffs and quotas beyond Dec.
-31.
+Sterling fell on Friday, reversing some of its recent gains, after European Union chief negotiator Michel Barnier warned that there were just hours left to reach a Brexit trade deal with London.

+The British currency is still on track for its best week since the end of July as market confidence has risen sharply this week on hopes that the European Union and Britain will clinch a last-minute trade deal ahead of a Dec.
+31 deadline, when a Brexit transition period ends.
+Almost a year after Britain formally left the EU, the two sides are in the final stretch of talks over a post-Brexit trade deal.

-The pound hit 2-1/2 yeah highs above $1.36 on Thursday, but Friday's trading session served as a reminder that a deal is far from guaranteed.
+The pound hit 2-1/2 year highs above $1.36 this week, but Friday's trading session served as a reminder that the two sides still have divergent ideas on how they want to build their post-Brexit relationship.
 Barnier told the European parliament that the path to an agreement was "very narrow".

+"The latest comments are creating a little bit of doubt in markets, but most still see a deal as highly likely," said Adrian Schmidt, head of FX strategy at Continuum Economics.
+British Prime Minister Boris Johnson told European Commission President Ursula von der Leyen in a call on Thursday that it now looked very likely that an agreement would not be reached unless the EU position changed substantially.

+Schmidt added that the latest comments from Johnson looked like "an attempt to wring concessions out of the other side at the last minute".
+Sterling weakened to as low as $1.3489 on Friday, before settling at $1.3518 at 1051 GMT, down 0.5% on the day.

 ALSO READ